 Private hospital assets, whilst being inherently energy intensive, provide a valuable service to society, through the provision of healthcare.
-In December 2022, the UK government announced the formation of the Elective Recovery Taskforce, recognising the importance of the private healthcare sector as a key provider of assistance in helping to reduce the ever-growing National Health Service ("NHS") waiting list.
-A number of specific measures aimed at increasing utilisation of the private sector by the NHS were announced in August 2023.
+The new Labour government has highlighted the importance of the private healthcare sector as a key provider of assistance in helping to reduce the ever-growing NHS waiting list, and their intent to implement measures to increase utilisation of the private sector by the NHS.